 Some participants in the Working Group believe that auctions of last resort should be eliminated and replaced with a comparative evaluation process.
 Some examples include a request for proposals (RFP) process that advantages community-based applicants, minority-supported applicants, or other factors yet to be determined or relying on a drawing.
 Do you believe that a comparative evaluation process, a determinative drawing, or some other mechanism could replace auctions of last resort?
 Why or why not?

 Some participants noted that auctions of last resort could allow a deep-pocketed applicant to secure all strings within a given market.
-One potential solution raised was to place a limit on the number of auctions an applicant could participate in.
+One potential solution raised was to place a limit on the number of auctions an applicant could participate in though others argued that limiting the number of applications would be considered anti-competitive and difficult to enforce.
 Do you agree that the identified issue is of concern and if so, what do believe is a potential solution?

 Deliberations